Unlocking the Power of AB Testing in Your Referral Marketing Strategy

 No doubt, you’ll want to test different referral offers and messaging all the time.
 There might be seasonal events which you’d like to incorporate in your referral marketing (extra rewards around Black Friday or Christmas for instance), or you might have other business pressures which mean you have to substitute a different value reward.

-Amending marketing offers is fine for new cohorts of customers.
+Amending marketing offers is fine for new groups of customers.
 But not for customers you’ve already promised the incentive.

-One of the biggest mistakes of AB testing is that the tests are stopped too early.
-This can lead to mistakes in rolling out “winning” tests.
+One of the biggest mistakes people make when A/B testing is stopping too early.
+This can lead to mistakes in rolling out the “winning” referral test.

-To ensure that you make the right decisions you should run AB tests until you get a big enough sample and ensure that the results are statistically significant.
-The Mention Me referral platform automatically alerts you when a test reaches significance, but if you are not lucky enough to use our solution then there are many online tools to help your calculations, such as this one from Neil Patel.
+To get results you can trust, run A/B tests until you get a big enough sample and ensure that the results are statistically significant.
+The Mention Me Customer Advocacy Intelligence Platform automatically alerts you when a test reaches significance, but if you are not lucky enough to use our solution then there are many online tools to help your calculations, such as this one from Neil Patel.

 Even if your tests reach significance quickly they should be run for a minimum of 2-3 weeks.